Quantcast

 Body

 Are you familiar with the tradition of the Yule log?
 Or perhaps you like to “troll the ancient yuletide carols”?
-Yule is one of the oldest winter celebrations in the world—celebrated on the winter solstice.
+Yule is one of the oldest winter celebrations in the world—celebrated on the solstice.
 Learn more about this centuries-old festival and its traditions (including the Yule log cake!).

 What Is Yule?